tansey-lab/bayestme/docs/example_workflow.rst

 5. Run phenotype selection / cross validation using the :ref:`phenotype_selection <cli_bleeding_correction>`.
-This step is very computationally expensive as we need to re-run the deconvolution gibbs sampler thousands of times in order to do cross validation to learn the number of cell types.
+This step is very computationally expensive as we need to re-run the deconvolution gibbs sampler thousands of times in order to do cross validation to learn the number of cell types and the lambda parameter.
 This step cannot be feasibly accomplished on a single computer, a computational cluster or cloud service provider needs to be used in order to run the thousands of gibbs samplers in parallel.

+If you have some outside data telling you how many cell types are in your sample you can feasibly skip this step and go straight to step 6, however you will need to have a reasonable guess for the lambda parameter.
+If you are taking this quick and dirty approach, ``lambda = 1000`` is probably a reasonable guess.

 We cannot comment too much on how to set up this distributed computation, as it will vary a lot depending on whether you are using
-AWS, Google cloud, or a high performance computing cluster, but it basically boils down to running the :ref:`phenotype_selection <cli_bleeding_correction>` command N times in parallel:
+AWS, Google cloud, or a high performance computing cluster, but it basically boils down to running the :ref:`phenotype_selection <cli_phenotype_selection>` command N times in parallel:

 .. code::